AreteQin/dmvio_ros2/README.md

-# ROS-Wrapper for DM-VIO: Delayed Marginalization Visual-Inertial Odometry
+# ROS2-Wrapper for DM-VIO: Delayed Marginalization Visual-Inertial Odometry

 For more information see https://vision.in.tum.de/dm-vio and https://github.com/lukasvst/dm-vio.